Onboarding New Products

 Image Requirements

-In order to maintain a high-quality and consistent presentation, we have provided a list of requirements that any product image must meet.
+In order to maintain a high-quality and consistent presentation, we have technical requirements that any product image must meet:

 Minimum size 762 * 1100 pixels